-- Files are sent using SSL/TLS. - Analysis normally takes minutes, but may take longer. - Information about every file analyzed is added to the reputation database.
-File analysis results contribute to the reputation of the file.
+- Files are sent over HTTPS. - Analysis normally takes minutes, but may take longer. - Information about every file that is sent for analysis is added to the reputation database. .

-For information about verdict updates, see File Threat Verdict Updates, page 13-1.
+For information about verdict updates, see File Threat Verdict Updates, page 14-1.